ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

     lsusb | grep -i CH340
     ```

-    The output shows a line like this, indicating that the CH340/CH341 USB to serial adapter is in fact connected and "working", even though it is not showing up as a serial port you can use:
+    The output shows a line like this, indicating that the CH340/CH341 USB to serial adapter *is* in fact connected and "working", even though it is not showing up as a serial port you can use:
     ```
     Bus 003 Device 009: ID 1a86:7523 QinHeng Electronics CH340 serial converter
     ```

 1. The device gets taken over by the `brltty` service, as shown by `dmesg -w` when you unplug it and plug it back in:
+    Run this:
     ```bash
     sudo dmesg -w
     ```